leiakito/easy-business-ai/README.md

 ## Project Overview

-This is a modern chat application built with Next.js 14, leveraging cutting-edge features like React Server Components (RSC), Server Actions, useFormStatus, and useOptimistic.
+This is a modern chat application built with Next.js 15, leveraging cutting-edge features like React Server Components (RSC), Server Actions, useFormStatus, and useOptimistic.
 The project showcases a robust tech stack including Shadcn-ui for styling, Prisma for database operations, NextAuth for authentication, OpenAI for AI-powered features, and Postgres as the database.

 ## Features

 - Real-time chat functionality
 - Dark and light theme support
 - User authentication with NextAuth
-- AI-powered responses using OpenAI
+- AI-powered responses using OpenRouter
 - Responsive design for various screen sizes

 ## Tech Stack